Development Approvals align with the Comprehensive Plan

 The successful implementation of the Comprehensive Plan requires commitment and action.
 The Plan's vision, goals and policies have been translated into specific projects, ongoing programs and day-to-day actions of the City.
 Monitoring these policies and implementation actions is essential to ensuring the success of the Plan and if the policies are being achieved.
 Measuring progress of the implementation actions provides information on changes that may need to be considered or how important goals are achieved.

-The annual review of the projects, programs and day-to-day actions of the City and partner agencies to implement the goals and policies of the Comprehensive Plan (Plan) determined that 98% of the implementation actions were initiated, on-going, or completed in 2019.
-The City has exceeded this performance measure the last three years and is on target in implementing the goals and policies of the Plan.
+The 2019 annual review of the projects, programs and day-to-day actions of the City and partner agencies to implement the goals and policies of the Comprehensive Plan (Plan) determined that 98% of the implementation actions were initiated, on-going, or completed in 2019.
+The City has continued the 2019 implementation actions and strategies in 2020 including the adoption of the updated Land Development Code.
+The City continues to exceed this performance measure the last four years and is on target in implementing the goals and policies of the Plan.
 The measurement of the progress of the implementation strategies is also an important tool to evaluate the need to update the Plan and also indicates the City is on target for the 10 year update cycle of the Plan.

 As part of the Comprehensive Plan this is a table that outlines all 184 implementation actions.
 On an annual basis, this table is reviewed and updated based on the previous year's accomplishments.
 The table is updated by the City's Long Range Planner and this information is presented to City Council at a workshop near the end or beginning of the year.

 The development review process requires the electronic submission of project plans through TrakIT.
 Once a complete set of plans are received, the development review team reviews the documents to ensure compliance with the Land Development Plan, City Codes, and the Comprehensive Plan.